axibase/go-cross-filter/README.md

 #Go Cross-filter

-This is a golang application which implementing [cross-filter concept](http://square.github.io/crossfilter/).
-It provides an ability to visual filtering a number of predefined datasets obtained from [Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/).
-All datasets are loaded from ATSD with **[SQL queries](https://axibase.com/atsd/api/#sql)** and updated with the **updatePeriod** period.
+This is a golang application that implements the [cross-filter concept](https://square.github.io/crossfilter/) on top of data stored in [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/).
+It provides a capability to apply graphical filters to entity tags and time series retrieved from the database, without reloading the dataset on the client.
+Datasets are loaded from ATSD using [SQL queries](https://axibase.com/atsd/api/#sql) and refreshed on schedule.
+[Cross-filter.js](https://square.github.io/crossfilter/) and [datatable](https://www.datatables.net/) are used to build and maintain indices for fast filterting on the client.
+We use pie and histogram charts from the ATSD widget library to display the filters.

 ## Getting Started